 In addition to ISU tuition and fees, a professional fee is assessed for all undergraduate and graduate students in the School of Nursing.
 Professional fees for the nursing programs are used to support faculty salaries, instruction support services, durable & disposable equipment and supplies, faculty and staff program travel, capital equipment and a reserve for maintenance and purchase of major capital items.

-The School of Nursing annually awards approximately $40,000 in scholarships, and the School of Nursing scholarship application is available annually in April.
+The School of Nursing annually awards over $100,000 in scholarships, and the School of Nursing scholarship application is available annually in April in the Bengal Online Scholarship System (BOSS).

-Our 11 prerequisite courses are usually completed during a student's associate's nursing course work and 1-2 additional semesters.
-All prerequisite courses must be completed with a C grade or higher.
+Our 2 requisite courses can be completed before or during program enrollment.
+All requisite courses must be completed with a C grade or higher.

-At least 20 of the 38 prerequisite credits must be completed prior to applying to the nursing program.
-We use all completed prerequisites combined with all completed ADRN courses to calculate the nursing applciation GPA and a minimum 3.0 GPA is required for the nursing application.
+We use all completed requisites combined with all completed ADRN courses to calculate the nursing application GPA and a minimum 2.0 GPA is required for the nursing application.

 If courses are taken outside of Idaho State University, official transcripts verifying successful completion must be submitted to the ISU Registrar’s Office as part of the ISU application process.